 The inheritance of human capital

-Rethinking how much parents’ investments and endowments influence children’s human capital in low- and middle-income countries
+Rethinking how much parents’ influence children’s human capital in low- and middle-income countries

 The measure of human capital —the economic value of one’s skills and experience— acknowledges that investments in people’s cognitive and emotional skills, and health and nutrition, increase their productivity.
 Beyond economic gains, human capital is widely considered critical for many dimensions of individual fulfillment, and for successful societal development in low- and middle-income countries (LMICs).
 Indeed, the extent and distribution of human capital is considered by many to be at the heart of the development process.